brotatotes/bht-automation/bht gen 1/Mark/Chapter 1/Mark 1 15 bht.md

 # Mark 1:15 Commentary Help Text

 ## BHT:
-The time has come for the long-awaited fulfillment of God's promise and prophecy.
-Jesus is announcing the arrival of his divine authority and the establishment of his kingdom, bringing hope and salvation to a world longing for redemption.
-This momentous event, foretold by the prophets, marks a definitive and transformative shift in history, signaling the completeness of God's plan for humanity.
+The verse being described depicts a pivotal moment in history where the long-awaited fulfillment of God's promises is announced.
+It signifies the arrival of the Messiah and the establishment of God's kingdom on earth.
+The verse acknowledges the divinely appointed timing and calls for repentance and faith in response to the Gospel.
+This moment brings together the anticipation of the people, the fulfillment of prophecy, and the invitation to participate in the transformative work of God's kingdom.

 ## Choicest Commentary Quotes:
+### Henry Alford:
+1. "The end of the old covenant is at hand; ... the Son is born, grown up, anointed (in his baptism), tempted, gone forth, the testimony of his witness is given, and now He witnesses Himself." - Stier, R. J. i.
+57.
+2. "These words are in Mark only.
+They furnish us an interesting characteristic of the difference between the preaching of John, which was that of repentance, and of our Lord, which was repentance and faith."
+3. "The object of the faith is conceived as that on which the faith lays hold." - Meyer.

+### Albert Barnes:
+1. "The time is fulfilled - That is, the time for the appearance of the Messiah, the time so long foretold, has come."
+2. "Repent ye - Exercise sorrow for sins, and turn from them."
+3. "And believe the gospel - Literally, trust in the gospel, or believe the good tidings - to wit, respecting salvation."

+### Marvin Vincent:
+1. "The time (ὁ καιρὸς) refers to a specific period or season that is appointed by God.
+It is not just any random moment, but a divinely ordained opportunity for God to work in a particular way."

+2. "This verse reminds us that God is in control of time and has a perfect plan for every season of our lives.
+It encourages us to trust in His timing and to be patient as we wait for His purposes to unfold."

+3. "The phrase 'the time is fulfilled' suggests that there is a divine timetable for the fulfillment of God's promises.
+It implies that God has been working behind the scenes, orchestrating events and preparing the way for His purposes to come to pass."

+4. "Jesus' statement 'the kingdom of God is at hand' indicates that with His arrival, the long-awaited reign of God was breaking into human history.
+It was a momentous occasion, signaling the beginning of a new era where God's rule and reign would be established on earth."

+5. "This verse challenges us to recognize and respond to the divine opportunities that God presents to us.
+It calls us to be attentive to the signs of His kingdom breaking in and to actively participate in the work that He is doing in our midst."

 ### Philip Schaff:
-1. "The time is fulfilled.
+1. "The time is fulfilled...
 The right time, already predicted, has come in fulfilment of prophecy."
-2. "The kingdom of God is at hand.
+2. "The kingdom of God is at hand...
 The reign of the Messiah, which is the kingdom of God, has approached."
-3. "Believe in the gospel.
-The message of John the Baptist did not include this.
-As yet our Lord does not preach faith in Himself; that must come later.
-Yet even here is the germ of faith in a Personal Redeemer."
+3. "Believe in the gospel...
+The Jews all hoped for the kingdom of God.
+Jesus proclaims it, but adds something they do not seem to have expected: repentance and faith in order to enter it."

 ### John Gill:
-1. "The time is fulfilled... the fulness of time for the Messiah's appearance in the world."
+1. "The time is fulfilled...the fulness of time for the Messiah's appearance in the world."
-2. "The kingdom of God is at hand... repent ye, and believe the Gospel."
+2. "The kingdom of God is at hand...the kingdom of heaven."
-3. "He called them to repent... and to relinquish them, and give into the Gospel scheme."
+3. "Repent ye, and believe the Gospel...exhorts them to change their sentiments about, and to relinquish them, and give into the Gospel scheme."

 ### John Wesley:
-1. "The time is fulfilled" - This phrase emphasizes the fulfillment of a long-awaited promise or prophecy, indicating that the moment has finally arrived for God's plan to be realized.
+1. "The time is fulfilled" - This phrase indicates that the long-awaited time of fulfillment has arrived, signaling the establishment of God's kingdom on earth.

-2. "The time of my kingdom" - This phrase suggests that Jesus is referring to the establishment of his divine rule and authority, indicating a significant shift in the spiritual landscape.
+2. "The time of my kingdom" - Jesus refers to the coming of his kingdom, which had been prophesied by Daniel and eagerly anticipated by the people.

-3. "Expected by you" - This phrase acknowledges the anticipation and longing of the people for the coming of the Messiah, highlighting their hope and desire for salvation.
+3. "Expected by you" - Jesus acknowledges the people's anticipation and longing for the fulfillment of God's promises, recognizing their hope and desire for the arrival of his kingdom.

-4. "Is fully come" - This phrase signifies the completeness and totality of the arrival of God's kingdom, indicating that it is not a partial or temporary event, but a definitive and transformative moment in history.

-5. "Foretold by Daniel" - This phrase alludes to the prophetic nature of Jesus' coming, connecting it to the Old Testament prophecies and affirming its divine origin and significance.

 ## Generation Details